-Coming up with the right informative speech topics can be one of the most difficult parts of writing an informative speech.
+Coming up with the right informative speech topics can be one of the most challenging parts of writing an informative speech.

-Before you come up with a strong topic, though, it is important to understand the basic premise of an informative speech.
+Before you come up with an excellent topic, though, it is essential to understand the basic premise of an informative speech.

-(Just looking for topics ideas without the speech-writing guidelines?
-Jump straight to my list of topics here)
+(Just looking for ideas without the speech-writing guidelines?
+Jump straight to my list of topics here.)

-Informative speeches are, essentially, a way to provide your audience with information on a given topic.
+Informational and educational messages are, mostly, a way to provide your audience with knowledge on a given subject.

 That information should be useful and helpful to those listening.

-Your job as a speaker is to teach the audience everything they might need to know about your chosen topic... the effects of caffeine on the body, for example, or marriage rituals around the world!
+Your job is to teach the audience everything they need to know about the chosen subject: such as the effects of caffeine on the body, for example, or marriage rituals around the world!

-Good informative speeches start with strong ideas and a good outline.
+Good informative speeches start with concrete ideas and a good outline.

 Make sure that each piece of information you offer audience members is relevant to the topic you have chosen.
 Everything in your speech should be of value to audience members.

-For example, if your boss has asked you to speak during your morning meeting about the new software your company recently purchased, your chosen informative speech topic would obviously be the program your boss wants you to discuss.
+For an obvious example, if your boss has asked you to speak during your morning meeting about the new software your company recently purchased.
+Your chosen informative speech topic would be the program your boss wants you to discuss.

-However, there are times you will have to come up with your own ideas for informative speech topics.
-In a classroom setting, for example, the teacher will often allow you to choose the topic on which you'd like to base your speech.
+However, there are times you will have to come up with your ideas for informative speech topics.
+In a classroom setting, for example, the teacher will often allow you to choose the issue on which you'd like to base your speech.

-For example, if you are a fan of a popular novelist, such as Stephen King, you might want to make a speech about that person.
-If you have an interesting part-time job, this might be a good time to tell people about what you do and the different aspects it involves.
+For example, if you are a fan of a famous novelist, such as Stephen King, you might want to make a speech about that person.
+If you have an interesting part-time job, this might be a good time to tell people about what you do and the different aspects it involves

-I've always enjoyed online publishing, and this makes a great informative speech topic as most people are curious about what this type of job consists of!
+I've always enjoyed online publishing, and this makes a great informative speech topic as most people are curious about what this type of job consists!

-Even if you do have experience in your chosen topic, to deliver a strong informative speech you'll still need to do your research!
-Nevertheless, your experiences with that subject will make an excellent supplement to your research materials and there's no doubt that natural enthusiasm about a subject comes across to the audience in the speech.
+Even if you do have experience in your chosen topic, to deliver a robust, informative speech, you'll still need to do your research!
+Nevertheless, your experiences with that subject will make an excellent supplement to your research materials.
+There's no doubt.
+Natural enthusiasm about a subject comes across to the audience hearing a speech.

-There are several ways to come up with some really good ideas!
+There are several ways to come up with some perfect ideas!

 The first is to check out my list of good informative speech topics.

-If you didn't find anything there that inspired you, another great way is to think about areas of knowledge with which you're currently unfamiliar, but would be very interested in researching.
+If you didn't find anything here that inspired you, ask what you know.
+Or, what do you want to know?
+Another great way to find a topic is to think about areas of knowledge you're currently unfamiliar but would be very interested in researching.

 Quite a challenge, but also very rewarding!

-Another option is to brainstorm with classmates, instructors, family and friends for possible ideas.
+Another option is mind-mapping with software like Freemind or brainstorming with classmates, instructors, family, and friends for possible ideas.
 Other people make great sounding-boards when you get stuck!

-For example, if all you can come up with is the general topic area of "basketball", your classmates may help you to think of other ideas that could stem from that... the history of the game, perhaps, or a speech about some of the game's greatest heroes.
+For example, assume that all you can come up with is the general topic area of "basketball," Your classmates may help you think of other ideas.
+Brainstorming can identify questions stemming from the general subject of the sport: the history of the game, perhaps, or a speech about some of the game's greatest heroes.